 Mitchell’s influence on many Australian authors older than 40 cannot be underestimated: she wrote with a distinctive sense of place that captures the essence of Australia’s bush for those of us who love it.
 This article sums up up Mitchell’s contribution to Australian literature and her writing style beautifully.

-Elyne Mitchell was also the very first author I ever wrote to, and she wrote back to me, and encouraged me to write.
+Elyne Mitchell was also the very first author I ever wrote to, and she wrote back to me, encouraging me to write.
 I was fourteen years old.

 There is now an annual Elyne Mitchell Writing Award.
 You can learn more about that here.